 YPF inks deal with CGC to drill well in shale deposit.

-Argentina's state oil company YPF signed an agreement with Compania General de Combustibles to drill the first exploratory well in the Palermo Aike shale formation, the second largest such deposit in the country, Reuters
+Argentina's state oil company YPF signed an agreement with Compania General de Combustibles to drill the first exploratory well in the Palermo Aike shale formation, the second largest such deposit in the country, Reuters reported.

 YPF is set to drill the Fraccion II - El Cerrito well in a concession belonging to CGC after both firms signed a memorandum of understanding.